Welcome to today's edition of the Rush 24-7 podcast.

 Well, who was it?

-What What polling unit was it?
+What polling unit was it?

-Okay, so it was a New York well, yeah, okay, that that would make sense.
+Okay, so it was a New York.

 And the headline, stumped by Trump's success, take a drive outside U.S. cities.

-I remember making this point way all last fall in trying to explain to people who Trump's supporters were and what they found exciting about him, and what about what he was saying they supported.
+I remember making this point way all last fall in trying to explain to people who Trump's supporters were and what they found exciting about him and what about what he was saying they supported.

 Everybody was trying to figure it out last fall.

-It didn't make sense to anybody in the establishment in the political circles of New York and Boston and Washington, it didn't make sense because to them, what Trump was saying should have disqualified him.
+In the establishment, in the political circles of New York and Boston and Washington, it didn't make sense because to them, what Trump was saying should have disqualified him.

 He should have been disqualified after he made his opening statement after getting off the escalator on June 16th.